 Mitigate Joomla Googlemaps plugin proxy Denial-of-Service attacks

 A quick search on one web server for the file plugin_googlemap2_proxy.php showed me it’s used a lot.
-Those Joomla! sites are running older 1.5.x versions too sigh… So, let’s stop these DoS attacks on remote sites.
+Those Joomla sites are running older 1.5.x versions too sigh… So, let’s stop these Denial of Service (DoS) attacks on remote sites.

-It’s important to update Joomla!, to improve it’s security and performance.
-See the Speed up Joomla! for more information.
+It’s important to update Joomla, to improve it’s security and performance.

 A mitigation is to implement a Project Honeypot solution to filter and block IP addresses on the HTTP level.
 They call their HTTP blacklist Http:BL.
 Join and work with Project Honeypot to add IP addresses of abusers to their database, create new, or improve existing implementations for Http:BL, or donate a small amount of money to the cause.
 Of course you can create your own HTTP blacklist easily as well.

 The simplest – and best – way to stop being a proxy for DoS attacks is to just remove the

 plugin_googlemap2_proxy.php file.
 This file is often located in the folder